Understanding what clean beauty means

 Furthermore, cosmetic companies are not required to report health problems from their products to the FDA like pharmaceutical companies are.
 They also have no requirements for pre-market approval.
 Lastly, there is no regulatory process for assessing claims made on products, thus making the issue very confusing.
 In a research article published in JAMA Internal Medicine, there were 5,144 health-related complains submitted to the FDA due to cosmetic products from 2004 to 2016, with an average of 396 events per year.
 The three most commonly implicated product categories were hair care, skin care and tattoos.
 Of note, reporting is voluntary so these numbers most likely do not show the entire picture.

 Fortunately, consumers and physicians can report adverse events to the FDA’s database, the CFSAN Adverse Event Reporting System (CAERS), which contains publicly accessible information on adverse events and product complaint reports submitted to the FDA for cosmetics, food and dietary supplements.

 This information isn’t meant to be alarmist.
 Looking at clinical trials, there isn’t always a clear causal relationship between an ingredient and its health effects.
-Sometimes the data is preliminary, limited to animals, or lacking long-term exposure.
+Sometimes the data is preliminary, limited to animals, in-vitro, or lacking long-term exposure.
 The gold standard of clinical research is the randomized, controlled study, which is not always a possibility.
 Nonetheless, the science is evolving and as consumers, we need to stay informed.
-Below are initial steps you can take if you have decided to incorporate clean beauty into your world.
+Below are initial steps you can take if you’re trying to understand what all these “nontoxic” marketing cleans mean.

 Step 1: Educate yourself